 - Some international flights have resumed.
-Land and sea borders remain suspended. - Entry is suspended from Australia, Brazil, Nigeria, Portugal, South Africa and the United Kingdom. - Entry is permitted for: - Return to national territory of national citizens and foreign citizens residing in Angola;

-- Entry of foreign professionals who provide services in Angola, both to public and private entities; - Entry of foreign citizens with a work visa; - Return of foreign citizens to their respective countries; - Official trips to and from the national territory; - Entry and exit of cargo, goods and postal parcels; - Humanitarian aid: - Medical emergencies; - Technical Shifts / Rotations; - Entry and exit of diplomatic and consular personnel. - Arriving travellers will be required: - o to complete and sign a travel registration form (FRV) up to 72 hours before - to present a negative result from a COVID-19 PCR test taken within 72 hours of travel: - o to undergo 10-day quarantine or self-quarantine. - For national citizens, foreign residents and members of the diplomatic corps accredited in Angola, coming from outside the country and who do not test positive for COVID-9 in the pre-departure test, compliance with home guarantine is mandatory. - For non-resident foreign nationals coming from abroad, observance of home quarantine is mandatory, unless the health authorities consider otherwise. - A discharge certificate after a negative COVID-19 PCR test is required to end quarantine.
+Land and sea borders remain suspended. - Entry is suspended from Australia, Brazil, Nigeria, Portugal, South Africa and the United Kinadom. - Entry is permitted for: - Return to national territory of national citizens and foreign citizens residing in Angola; - Entry of foreign professionals who provide services in Angola, both to 0 public and private entities; - Entry of foreign citizens with a work visa; 0 - Return of foreign citizens to their respective countries; 0 - Official trips to and from the national territory; 0 - Entry and exit of cargo, goods and postal parcels; 0 - Humanitarian aid; - Medical emergencies: - Technical Shifts / Rotations: 0 - Entry and exit of diplomatic and consular personnel.
+0 - Arriving travellers will be required: - o to complete and sign a travel registration form (FRV) up to 72 hours before travel: - o to present a negative result from a COVID-19 PCR test taken within 72 hours of travel; - to undergo 10-day guarantine or self-guarantine.
+0 - For national citizens, foreign residents and members of the diplomatic corps accredited in Angola, coming from outside the country and who do not test positive for COVID-9 in the pre-departure test, compliance with home quarantine is mandatory. - For non-resident foreign nationals coming from abroad, observance of home quarantine is mandatory, unless the health authorities consider otherwise. - A discharge certificate after a negative COVID-19 PCR test is required to end quarantine.

-- The Ministry of Interior has extended the validity of the following documents which have expired since 28 February 2020, until 28 February 2021: - Tourist visas held by foreign nationals; - o Residence permits, temporary stay visas, work visas, study visas, investor visas and refugee cards.
+- The Ministry of Interior has extended the validity of the following documents which • have expired since 28 February 2020, until 28 February 2021: - Tourist visas held by foreign nationals; - Residence permits, temporary stay visas, work visas, study visas, investor 0 visas and refugee cards.